mathis-s/SoomRV/docs/Overview.md

     logic[31:0] srcA;
     logic[31:0] srcB;
     logic[31:0] pc;
+    FetchOff_t fetchOffs;
+    FetchOff_t fetchStartOffs;
+    FetchOff_t fetchPredOffs;
     logic[31:0] imm;
     logic[5:0] opcode;
     Tag tagDst;
     SqN sqN;
     FetchID_t fetchID;
     BranchPredInfo bpi;
-    BHist_t history;
     SqN storeSqN;
     SqN loadSqN;
     FuncUnit fu;
     logic compressed;
     logic valid;
 } EX_UOp;

 ```
 What follows are short explanations of the most important fields.
 While `EX_UOp` is shown as an example, these fields can be found in almost all UOp structs.

 ### `sqN` (sequence number)
 During rename, all instructions are given a unique identifier in the form of a sequence number.

 The sequence number is one bit longer than an index into the reorder buffer,
 which allows us to use two's complement arithmetic to compare the order of